Optable/privacy-sandbox-docs/pa-ssp-integration.md

 ```

 ### Event reporting
-Optable's creatives will always opt-in automatic beacons on "reserved.top_navigation" (then "reserved.top_navigation_start" once widely available) and share them with "direct-seller".
+Optable's creatives will always opt-in automatic beacons on "reserved.top_navigation" (then "reserved.top_navigation_start" once widely available) and share them with `direct-seller`.
-A `view` event is also shared with "direct-seller" when the ad's document have fully been executed in the fenced-frame.
+A `view` event is also shared with `direct-seller` when the ad's document have fully been executed in the fenced-frame.

 ### Creative Audits
 Creatives are immutable in Optable and should be identified by their renderURL.
 Any change on a creative result in a new renderURL.